hartwigmedical/actin/clinical/README.md

 Field | Example Value | Details
 ---|---|---
-name | Pancreatitis | Other condition considered relevant for treatment decision making doids | 4989 | Separated by ";"
-category | Pancreas disease | Assigned category of considered condition, based on DOIDs
+name | Pancreatitis | Other condition considered relevant for treatment decision making year | 2020 | Year in which other condition was diagnosed doids | 4989 | Separated by ";" category | Pancreas disease | Assigned category of considered condition, based on DOIDs